 This certificate is designed to prepare the student for an exciting and well-paying career as a railroad signalman by exposure to the basic information and skills necessary to perform the assigned duties of a signalman in a safe and professional manner.

-Signaling plays a vital role in railroading operations.
+Signaling plays a vital role in railroad operations.
 As signaling technology has increased in complexity, so has the need for a more qualified employee.
-Signalmen must be proficient at designing, installing, maintaining and troubleshooting mechanical, electrical and electronic equipment, as well as entire computerized signal systems.
+Signalmen must be proficient at designing, installing, maintaining, and troubleshooting mechanical, electrical, and electronic equipment, as well as entire computerized signal systems.

-Enrollment is subject to approval of the BNSF Railway training director or NARS director and JCCC division administrator.
+Enrollment is subject to the approval of the BNSF Railway training director, or NARS director, and JCCC division administrator.

 |RREL 110||Introduction to Railroad Signal Systems*||4|

 |RREL 112||Track Circuits and Systems*||4|

 |RREL 114||Traffic Control, Switch Machines & Locks*||4|